UTDallasEPICS/Guides/webdev_pathway.md

 }
 ```

-## Brief discussion of Javascript
+## Brief discussion of JS

 There will be words here that you are not familiar with - look them up or ask!

-### Vanilla JavaScript
+### Vanilla JS

-- JavaScript was created in 1995 to add dynamic interactivity to web pages
+- JS was created in 1995 to add dynamic interactivity to web pages
 - Early JS was simple scripts that manipulated the DOM (Document Object Model)
 - Issues with loading complex projects due to async fetching
 - Kinda hacky/janky, but in a lovable way